Lucas Tims, ND, FABNO

 Throughout Dr. Lucas’ 8 years of practice, he has provided Integrative Medicine support for thousands of cancer patients at multiple CTCA hospitals and clinics.
 As a board-certified, Naturopathic Oncologist, Dr. Lucas is an expert in how to utilize natural therapies to support patients during any phase of treatment or care setting.
 In early 2018, Dr. Lucas was appointed to a leadership role serving as Medical Director of Integrative Oncology at CTCA’s Western Regional Medical Center.

-In addition to patient care, Dr. Lucas enjoys doing research, teaching and writing for medical journals.
-He is a member of the Oncology Association of Naturopathic Physicians and the Society for Integrative Oncology.
+In addition to patient care, Dr. Lucas enjoys doing research, teaching, and writing for medical journals.
+He is a member, and board member, of the Oncology Association of Naturopathic Physicians and the Society for Integrative Oncology.